infinigence/FlashOverlap/README.md

 😊 **A Lightweight Design for Computation-Communication Overlap**
 </div>
 This is the artifact of paper "Efficient and Adaptable Overlapping for Computation and Communication via Signaling and Reordering" accepted by EuroSys'26.
+Please switch to the main branch to run a minimal working example.

 ## How *FlashOverlap* Works
 ![FlashOverlap](./docs/_static/image/typical_timeline.jpeg)